WNNH: History

 On April 27, 2009, it was announced that WNNH and WWHQ would be spun off into a divestiture trust and sold as part of a debt-for-equity restructuring of Nassau Broadcasting in which Goldman Sachs became 85% owner of the company.
 The new ownership structure ended Nassau's grandfathered status with respect to how many stations in the Concord-Lakes Region market it could own.
 A sale of the two stations to Great Eastern Radio was announced on September 22, 2009.
 In the interim, Nassau discontinued 99 and 104.9 Frank FM on November 4, and switched WNNH to a simulcast of WJYY for several weeks before converting it to a loop of promotions for other Nassau stations in the Concord-Lakes Region market.
-The station went silent on March 1, 2010, due to power failure and returned to the air in March 2011 as a simulcast of the Maine-based WBACH network of classical music stations.
+The station went silent on March 1, 2010, due to power failure; it returned to the air in March 2011 as a simulcast of the Maine-based WBACH network of classical music stations.

 WNNH, along with 16 other Nassau stations in northern New England, was purchased at bankruptcy auction by WBIN Media Company, a company controlled by Bill Binnie, on May 22, 2012.
 Binnie already owned WBIN-TV in Derry and WYCN-LP in Nashua.
 The deal was completed on November 30, 2012; a few weeks earlier, on November 9, WNNH dropped the simulcast of WBACH and returned to the classic hits format and Frank FM branding dropped three years earlier.

 On August 31, 2015, WNNH switched to "99.1 NH1 News" with local news (including simulcasts of the "NH1"-branded newscasts on WBIN-TV) and syndicated talk shows, including a weekday morning show with Jack Heath provided by WGIR in Manchester, New Hampshire, Boston-based Howie Carr in afternoons, and nationally syndicated shows from Mike Gallagher, Dennis Prager, Michael Savage, Lars Larson, Red Eye Radio and First Light.
 National news came from CBS Radio News.
 WNNH carried New England Patriots football.

 WNNH returned to an oldies format on August 7, 2017, as an affiliate of Scott Shannon's True Oldies Channel.
 The format change came after Binnie took control of competing talk radio station WTPL under a local marketing agreement; it also followed the sale of "NH1" flagship station WBIN-TV.